sogada/sogada.github.io/_pages/work-summary.md

 title: "Professional summary"
 collection: pages
 ---
-Here is a summary of my professional work.
+Here is a summary of my professional experience.

 ## Current projects
 **Dromedary camel metagenomics:** Microbiome profiling of dromedary camels of Kenya to detect bacteria and viruses that are present.